-- 23. The question of whether the position taken by the taxpayer is reasonably arguable is determined by reference to the law as it stood at the time the statement was made by the taxpayer. - 24.
-The following matters are relevant in determining whether a taxpayer has a reasonably arguable position: - a taxation law; - any material not forming part of the Act which is capable of assisting in the ascertainment of the meaning of the provision such as explanatory memoranda and second reading speeches; - a decision of a court (whether or not a Solomon Islands Court); and - a public ruling.
+The question of whether the position taken by the taxpayer is reasonably arguable is determined by reference to the law as it stood at the time the statement was made by the taxpayer.

+Matters that are relevant in determining whether a taxpayer has a reasonably arguable position

+- a taxation law; - any material not forming part of the Act which is capable of assisting in the ascertainment of the meaning of the provision such as explanatory memoranda and second reading speeches; - a decision of a court (whether or not a Solomon Islands Court); and - a public ruling, Commissioner's Guides and other public documents.

-- 25. The relevance of the above matters is to be weighed against the applicable statutory provisions and the facts of the case.
-A decision of a Solomon Islands Court will have greater weight than a decision of another jurisdiction Court if it is on the same law and facts. - 26.
+The relevance of the above matters is to be weighed against the applicable statutory provisions and the facts of the case.
+A decision of a Solomon Islands Court will have greater weight than a decision of another jurisdiction Court if it is on the same law and facts.

 The absence of any other matter for a particular position, other than the legislation itself, will not be detrimental to a taxpayer seeking to establish a reasonably arguable position.
-What is required in such cases is that the taxpayer has a well-reasoned construction of the applicable statutory provision from which it could be concluded that the tax position was about as likely as not the correct interpretation. - 28.
-As the reasonably arguable position standard is an objective standard, all matters relevant to the tax treatment of an item, including matters contrary to the treatment, are taken into consideration in determining whether a taxpayer has a reasonably arguable position. - 29.
-Where the public ruling is about a relevant tax law, section 111(3) provides that a tax position that is contrary to a public or private ruling issued by the Commissioner is not capable of being a reasonably arguable position. - 30.
-In other words, taxpayers should take particular note of the Commissioner's views on the operation of the law as expressed in such a public ruling and adopt them when preparing returns.
-If they disagree with the Commissioner's views, they should lodge their return in accordance with the public ruling and object to their self- assessment or a Commissioner assessment and give their alternative view. - 31.
-Where there are significant alternative views in relation to the interpretation or application of the law adopted in a public ruling, the ruling will usually acknowledge the existence of those alternative views. - 32.
+What is required is that the taxpayer has a well-reasoned construction of the applicable statutory provision from which it could be concluded that the tax position was about as likely as not the correct interpretation.

+A tax position that is contrary to a public or private ruling issued by the Commissioner is not capable of being a reasonably arguable position.

+If a taxpayer disagrees with the Commissioner's views, they should lodge their return in accordance with the public ruling and object to their self- assessment or a Commissioner assessment and give their alternative view.

 Alternative views expressed in public rulings are not necessarily equivalent to having a reasonably arguable position.
-However, the relevant matters used to support the alternative view may assist the taxpayer in formulating a reasonably arguable position in having penalties remitted. - 33.
+However, the relevant matters used to support the alternative view may assist the taxpayer in formulating a reasonably arguable position in having penalties remitted.

 Matters relating to other areas of law, such as contract law may provide support for a particular treatment of an item.

-- 34. Other matters could also include statements in publications, such as tax articles on the topic, recognised by tax professionals as being relevant matters about how the law operates, particularly in cases where there are few matters on the correct treatment of an issue apart from the legislation itself.
-The relative weight to be given to each matter would depend on the circumstances. - 35.
+Other matters could also include statements in publications, such as tax articles on the topic, recognised by tax professionals as being relevant matters about how the law operates, particularly in cases where there are few matters on the correct treatment of an issue apart from the legislation itself.
+The relative weight to be given to each matter would depend on the circumstances.

 In comparison, a taxpayer having an opinion expressed by an accountant, lawyer or other adviser is not of itself a relevant matter.
 Rather, the matters used to support or reach the views expressed by the accountant, lawyer or adviser, including a reasonable construction of the relevant statutory provisions, may support the position taken by a taxpayer.
 Accordingly, the Commissioner will consider the matters referred to in any opinion submitted by a taxpayer.